 arrives straight ahead.

-Canty Lake Trail by Canty Lake Recreational Site
+Canty Lake Trail by Canty Lake recreation site - British Columbia Hiking

 18. The 3 km mark arrives shortly.

-Canty Lake Recreational Site Near Mackenzie British Columbia Canada
+Canty Lake recreation site Near Mackenzie British Columbia Canada

 19. Walk just a bit further, and here is Canty Lake.